I rolled the vacuum over the spot on the carpet. It didn’t go away

-I complete my two more sweeps with the heavy vacuum with no luck.
+I shove the vacuum forward and back with no luck.
 It’s time to stand my ground over this spot.
 I really don’t want to get on my knees.
 I don’t have time for this.
 I’m getting angrier by the second, pissed off at this damn spot

 I have so little patience for people and things.
 In spite of my lack of patience, my whole life has been a lesson in patience.

-Then we settled for a short time in the southeastern United States.
-I learned a new level of patience dealing with people who think that “don’t know about that” is the answer to everything whether or not they have the answer.
+Then we settled for a short time in the southeastern United States to earn an advanced degree in patience, dealing with people who think that “don’t know about that” is the answer to everything whether or not they have the answer.
 All questions must be answered on the second or third try while they scope you out and get a feel for who and what you are, and what you really want from them.
 “An answer!” would be my mental scream to no avail.

 Then we moved to Israel.

-Israelis, Hebrew, religious mythology, suicide bombers, terrorism, Iraq, screwed up US Presidents, politics, war, peace, negotiations, third-world mentality in a first-world country, I learned new levels of patience.
-Mountains of patience.
+Israelis, Hebrew, religious mythology, suicide bombers, terrorism, Iraq, screwed up US Presidents, politics, war, peace, negotiations, third-world mentality in a first-world country, I earned a PhD in patience.
 “I’m done!
 I’m baked!
 I got patience.
-Can we move onto something new?
+Universe, can we move onto something new?
 I’m bored with patience.
 I’m ready for a new lesson.”

 No luck.
-Now in the Pacific Northwest, back in the land of cooler temperatures, calmer minds, peaceful green walks, no terrorism, save for the occasional earthquake, flood, and daily traffic jams, this is a land of peace, where patience is a part of daily life.
+Now in the Pacific Northwest, I’m back in the land of cooler temperatures, calmer minds, peaceful green walks, no terrorism, save for the occasional earthquake, flood, and daily traffic jams.
+This is a land of peace, where patience is a part of daily life.
 A different kind of patience.
 An enjoyable patience.
-People are easy here, few agendas, going with the flow, whatever happens happens, and they are all understanding, kind, patience in their own right
+People are easy here, few agendas, going with the flow, whatever happens happens, and they are all understanding, kind, patience in their own right.